keboola/developers-docs/extend/component/processors.md

 See the respective part of [documentation](/integrate/storage/api/configurations/) for examples of working with [Component Configuration API](/integrate/storage/api/configurations/).
 If you want to implement your own processor, see the [Implementation notes](/extend/component/implementation/#implementing-processors)

+Processors are considered as an advanced feature with little to no support in the UI.
+If the component does not contain the [respective configuration field](/extend/component/ui-options/#genericdockerui-processors) nor an [advanced configuration mode](https://help.keboola.com/extractors/other/aws-s3/#advanced), then processors are completely invisible in the UI.
+In such case, modifying the configuration through the UI may delete the processor configuration
+(though you can always [rollback](https://keboola.docs.apiary.io/#reference/component-configurations/rollback-configuration-version/rollback-version)).
+Therefore be sure to add an appropriate warning to the configuration description.

 ## Configuration
 By running the